 It seems that a lot of individuals are still unconvinced about Islamic Banking.
 Furthermore, the impression that it is worst-off than conventional banking needs to be addressed.
 Islamic Banking, while on the surface is still banking, but it is built on a totally different foundation.
 There are significant difference which is brought about by a single requirement; Shariah-compliance.

 There is a huge layer of governance surrounding an Islamic Banking proposition.
-Whatever features that it offers, it goes through strict scrutiny by the regulators as well as the independent Shariah Committee, whom are not under the jurisdiction of the Bank but reports directly to the Board of Directors.
-The decisions (or “fatwa”) given by the committee will be held solely by the committee themselves, therefore there is a huge responsibility to ensure their decisions have take into account all requirements of justice, customer protection, compliance to Sharia, interpretation to customary civil practices as well as practicality of implementation.
-In short, decisions my be clear and without any doubt to its validity.
+Whatever features that it offers, it goes through regulatory oversight by the Shariah Advisory Council of BNM, and stricter scrutiny by the Shariah Committee whom are not under the jurisdiction of the Bank but reports directly to the Board of Directors.
+The decisions (or “fatwa”) given by the Shariah Committee will be held solely by the committee themselves, therefore there is a huge responsibility for them.
+The Shariah Committee must ensure their decisions have taken into account all requirements of justice, customer protection, compliance to Sharia, interpretation to customary civil practices as well as practicality of implementation.
+In short, decisions must be clear, defensible and without any doubt to its validity.

-The deployment of Islamic Banking funds is not for charity.
-It is still a business that needs to be sustained by investing in economic activities, therefore it is misleading to assume Islamic Banking is a holistic endeavor that “should not charge interest” or merely to “provide assistance to the ummah”.
+These Objectives are a key consideration in setting up an Islamic Banking operation.
+But it does not mean the operation of Islamic Banking and the deployment of its funds are for charitable purposes.
+It is still a business that needs to be sustained by investing in Sharia-compliant economic activities, therefore it is misleading to assume Islamic Banking is a holistic endeavor that “should not charge interest” or merely to “provide assistance to the ummah”.
 There are costs for running an Islamic Banking business, and as far as possible it should be at par to the costs of running a conventional banking business.
 Returns on Shareholder capital is also important to ensure that capital is continued to be invested into Islamic Banking for it to grow.
 With growth comes the ability to continue supporting the ummah.
 The key word is sustainable banking.
 You cannot grow or even survive if you are not competitive.

 For me, the main difference between Islamic Banking and conventional banking is that the concept of justice to customer is not regulatory driven; it is conceptually driven by the idea of Islamic Banking itself.
 A lot of conventional banking practices are developed to maximize returns while minimizing risk, and risk-transference is a key consideration for conventional banks.
 Regulators have to be vigilant to ensure conventional banking toe the line to protect customer’s interests.